 If we take all of our burdens and pains and pile them on our own shoulders, how will we then have the strength to move, the room to carry another, the lightness to lift a friend?
 Cast your cares at the feet of the cross, cast them at the feet of the King, who promises refreshment and refuge.
-There is a time for everything (Ecclesiastes 3), but do not miss precious and useful moments in time, buried in things that God is wanting to take from you and work out for you.
-Let the Lord delight in the rawness of your prayers, for He already knows, so open up and lay it down, then let the might of God go to work; as you press on in joy, and with the peace that surpasses all understanding (Philippians 4:7).
+There is a time for everything (Ecclesiastes 3), but do not miss precious and useful moments in time with being buried in things God is wanting to take from you and work out for you.
+Let the Lord delight in the rawness of your prayers, for He already knows, so open up and lay it down, then let the might of God go to work.
+You instead press on in joy, and with the peace that surpasses all understanding (Philippians 4:7).
 Further, fellowship.
-The times I have spent with others has brought me encouragement; and sometimes needed correction, and in togetherness we recognize we all cry and ache.
-You are not alone
+The times I have spent with others has brought me encouragement and sometimes needed correction, and in togetherness we recognize we all cry and ache.
+You friend are not alone.

 The Lord your God in your midst; The Mighty One, will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing (Zephaniah 3:17 NKJV).